CVE-2025-12801 Overview

 Workarounds

-- Migrate to NFSv4 which uses a different authentication and authorization model not affected by this vulnerability
+- Migrate exports to NFSv4, which uses a different access model and is not affected by the NFSv3-specific MOUNT protocol behavior described in this CVE.

 Disclaimer: This content was generated using AI.
 While we strive for accuracy, please verify critical information with official sources.